oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 is assumed to be `latest`.

 {{% notice note %}}
-The docker tag `latest` is confusing - it does not actually mean the latest version of the image that was created or published in the registry, it just literally means whichever version the owner decided to call "latest".
-Docker and Kubernetes make some assumptions about latest, and it generally recommended to avoid using it and instead specify the actual version/tag that you really want.
+The Docker tag `latest` is confusing - it does not actually mean the latest version of the image that was created or published in the registry, it just literally means whichever version the owner decided to call "latest".
+Docker and Kubernetes make some assumptions about latest, and it is generally recommended to avoid using it and instead specify the actual version/tag that you really want.
 {{% /notice %}}

-First, Kuberentes will check to see if the requested image is available in the local Docker image store on whichever worker node the pod was scheduled on.
+First, Kubernetes will check to see if the requested image is available in the local Docker image store on whichever worker node the pod was scheduled on.
 If it is there, then it will use that image to start the container.
 If it is not there, then Kubernetes will attempt to pull the image from a remote Docker registry.